arx/ArxLibertatis/README.md

     $ arx

 Arx Libertatis will then put the config and save files in the same directory.
-If you have a system-wide installation, but still want to run from the current directory, use the `--no-data-dir --user-dir=.` command-line options.
+If you have a system-wide installation, but still want to run from the current directory, use the `--no-data-dir --user-dir=. --config-dir=.` command-line options.

 Where arx will look for a system-wide installation depends on the OS:

 Under **Windows**, the locations for data and user (config and savegame) files can be set by the `{HKCU,HKLM}\Software\ArxLibertatis\DataDir` and `{HKCU,HKLM}\Software\ArxLibertatis\UserDir` registry keys.
 If not specified by a registry key, the user files are stored at `%USERPROFILE%\My Documents\My Games\Arx Libertatis` on XP and `%USERPROFILE%\Saved Games\Arx Libertatis` on Vista and up.

-For other systems like **Linux**, the data files can be in `/usr/local/share/arx` and `/usr/share/arx` as well as other locations like `/usr/share/games/arx` depending on your linux distribution.
-Config and save files are normally located in `~/.local/share/arx`
+For other systems like **Linux**, the data files can be in `/usr/local/share/games/arx` and `/usr/share/games/arx` as well as other locations like `/usr/share/games/arx` depending on your linux distribution.
+Config files are normally located in `~/.config/arx` while save files are stored in `~/.local/share/arx`.

 ## Run